cstpdk/docker-highway/README.md

 > make

-This will boot 3 containers, assuming that ports 80 and 53 is available on your system.
+This will boot 4 containers, assuming that ports 80 and 53 are available on your system.

 Next comes the DNS resolving.
 To enable intra-container communication with this scheme you must use the --dns flag either on all containers you start or on your docker daemon.
-The value of thislue should be the ip of your docker network.
+The value of this should be the ip of your docker network.
 This can be specified on your daemon, default is 172.17.42.1, so:

 > --dns 172.17.42.1

+Now, in order for containers to be resolvable bind the service you want to advertise to the docker network ip.
+For instance for port 9090:

+> -p 172.17.42.1::9090

+To be able to use the same address to reach machines from your own machine you have to have 127.0.0.1 in your list of dns nameservers.
+Objective is to have this in /etc/resolv.conf, the road to achieve this varies greatly between setups.
+Please consult your manual

 ## Current shortcomings